mcttn22/school-project/README.md

 This project focuses on learning Artificial Neural Networks and their applications

 ## Run
-Run with 'python3 school_project' and option '--xor' to run the XOR model
+Run with 'python3 school_project' and option '--xor' to run the XOR model or '--image' to run the Image model

 ## Dev Setup
 - Create a virtualenv with 'python3 -m venv {venv name}'